bentoml/BentoML/docs/source/deployment/kfserving.rst

 ======================

-This guide demostrates how to deploy a BentoService to a KFServing cluster.

 KFServing enables serverless inferencing on Kubernetes cluster for common machine learning frameworks like Tensorflow, XGBoost, scikit-learn and etc. BentoServices can easily deploy to KFServing and take advantage of what KFServing offers.

+This guide demonstrates how to serve a scikit-learn based iris classifier model with BentoML on a KFServing cluster.
+The same deployment steps are also applicable for models trained with other machine learning frameworks, see more BentoML examples :doc:`here <../examples>`.

 =============
 Prerequisites